Former state routes in Pennsylvania: PA 276

 Pennsylvania Route 276 ran from PA 76 (now PA 655) south of Three Springs north to US 522 in Mount Union in Huntingdon County.
 The designation was decommissioned in 1964 and replaced with part of PA 994 between PA 655 and Three Springs and PA 747 between Three Springs and Mount Union due to the designation of I-276 in Pennsylvania.

 PA 278

 Pennsylvania Route 278 was originally designated in 1928 as PA 218, a 9-mile "L-shaped" Mercer/Lawrence County route that ran from the intersection of PA 18 and PA 318 in West Middlesex to PA 18 in New Wilmington.
 Shortly after its renumbering to PA 278 the following year, the eastern terminus was extended to U.S. 19 in Washington Township.
 In 1936, the western terminus was moved to U.S. 422 in Pulaski Township near the PA/OH state line, thus situating the route entirely in Lawrence County; the former segment from West Middlesex from Pulaski Township was renumbered as an alignment of PA 551.
-In 1959, PA 278 was decommissioned and the segment from its western terminus to PA 168 was renumbered as an realignment of current PA 208.
+In 1959, PA 278 was decommissioned and the segment from its western terminus to PA 168 was renumbered as a realignment of current PA 208.
 The remaining eastern segment from PA 168 to U.S. 19 was not renumbered.